PNaveenVarma/PNaveenVarma/README.md

 # Who am I  🚀
 - 🔭 🌟 I'm Naveen Varma Patsamatla, and Completed my Master's in Management and Information systems at Oklahoma State University
-- 🌱 Learning advanced techniques in Predictive Analytics and Statistical Analysis
-- 👯 Looking to collaborate on data-driven projects
-- 💬 Ask me about
-- ⚡ Fun fact

 # 🎓 Education